graphql/graphql-spec/spec/Section 4 -- Introspection.md

 Fields\:

 * `description` may return a String or {null}.
-* `queryType` is the root type of a query operation, if supported.
+* `queryType` is the root type of a query operation.
-  Otherwise {null}.
 * `mutationType` is the root type of a mutation operation, if supported.
   Otherwise {null}.
 * `subscriptionType` is the root type of a subscription operation, if supported.